 - be certified as a tournament director or tournament coordinator

 - contact the Tournament Committee at email@example.com to request sanction, in advance of the deadlines listed below.
-The tournament listing form may be used to gather information about your tournament for sanctioning.
+The Tournament Listing Request form may be used to submit information about your tournament for sanctioning.
 If your tournament will use the Collins (SOWPODS) lexicon, see the page on directing SOWPODS tournaments for the additional information required.
+Apprentice directors are required to copy their mentoring directors on sanctioning requests, to ensure that there will be adequate coverage at the tournament

 - ensure that a certified tournament director will be present throughout your event.